mathieujouffroy/Lem-in/README.md

 ./lem-in < maps/1000.map -s -c<br>

 ![Lem-in](images/example.png)
+[L[ant number]-[current vertex]]

+Each line of the output corresponds to a step:

+The first entry of the first line is [L1-Ve_6] : the first ant goes to room "Ve_6", the second is [L2-Bkb8] : the second ant goes to room "Bkb8" and so on ...

 - -s option will indicate the number of steps required to move all the ants from the<br>
 source to the sink